berkus/home/web/tech/crypto.md

 ```

 Note that all wrapper definitions are inside the `ajd::crypto` namespace.
 All executable code is
-assumed to be prefixed by a `using namespace std;`.
+assumed to be prefixed by a `using namespace ajd;`.

 #### Secure Random Number Generation